Australia PM says Pacific leaders 'positive' on his new push

 China's foreign minister, Wang Yi, is also on a tour of the Pacific seeking a 10-nation deal on security and trade.

-Fiji's Prime Minister Frank Bainimarama said on Saturday he had a wonderful meeting with Australian minister, who had earlier told the Pacific Islands Forum secretariat that Australia would listen to Pacific islands on climate change.
+Fiji's Prime Minister Frank Bainimarama said on Saturday he had a wonderful meeting with the Australian minister, who had earlier told the Pacific Islands Forum secretariat that Australia would listen to Pacific islands on climate change.

 China's Wang left for Fiji on Saturday after a visit to Samoa where he met Prime Minister Fiame Naomi Mataafa and signed a pact on economic and technical cooperation, Samoa said.

-In Fiji, Wang is expected to push for a regional deal in a on Monday.
+In Fiji, Wang is expected to push for a regional deal in a meeting on Monday.

 (Reporting by Samuel McKeith)